Konya: Food

-One of the city's best-known dishes, etli ekmek consists of succulently tender slices of lamb served on flaps of soft white bread.
-Konya is also known for unfeasibly long pides (Turkish pizzas) intended to be shared.
-Lucky visitors may also come across tirit, a traditional rice dish made from meat and assorted vegetables.
+One of the city's best-known dishes, etli ekmek consists of slices of lamb served on flaps of soft white bread.
+Konya is also known for unfeasibly long pides (Turkish pizzas) intended to be shared, and tirit, a traditional rice dish made from meat and assorted vegetables.

-Konya is also known for its sweets, including cezerye, an old Turkish sweet made from carrots, and pişmaniye which is similar to American cotton candy.
+Konya is also known for its sweets, including cezerye, an old Turkish sweet made from carrots, and pişmaniye, which is similar to American cotton candy.

 Sports

 The city's football team Konyaspor is part of the Turkish Professional Football League.
 On May 31, 2017, they won their first national trophy, beating İstanbul Başakşehir to the Türkiye Kupası in a penalty shootout.
-They repeated this success on August 6, 2017, defeating Beşiktaş to win the Türkiye Süper Kupası (Turkish Superbowl).
+They repeated this success on August 6, 2017, defeating Beşiktaş to win the Türkiye Süper Kupası (Turkish Super Bowl).